Delaware troopers cleared in shooting of paraplegic man

 Investigators say Knox was shot after telling officers he did not want to go back to jail and grabbing a handgun on his bedside table.

-Knox, who had a long criminal history that included convictions for drug trafficking, robbery and resisting arrest, was struck by five bullets.
+Knox had a long criminal history that included convictions for drug trafficking, robbery and resisting arrest.
+He was struck by five bullets.

 Police recovered four handguns at the home, along with 1.8 pounds (816 grams) of powder cocaine, 2.6 pounds (1,197 grams) of marijuana, 2.4 ounces (68 grams) of crystal methamphetamine, and 1.8 ounces (52 grams) of crack cocaine.